nad-garraz/2dFigureWars-game/README.md

    make run
    ```

-4. Use a, s, d, w keys to control the player figure and the mouse to shoot bullets.
-Try the right click to make a gravity trap.

 ## Cleaning Up

 To remove the compiled binaries and object files, you can use the following command: